 Revenue vehicle and wayside fare equipment are eligible for replacement as score 16.
 The maximum programming allowance for revenue vehicle fare equipment purchased separately from revenue vehicles is outlined in Section III, Project Funding Caps, providing the fare equipment is not replaced prior to the 12-year replacement cycle for buses.
 Fare equipment must be compatible with the Clipper® fare collection system.

 Clipper® 16

-Clipper® - replacement of Clipper® fare collection equipment related to revenue vehicles and faregates.
+Clipper® - replacement of Clipper® fare collection equipment and systems.

 Bus Diesel Emission Reduction Devices